 reduce the "usable" open space, but rather reorganizes it and also turns former "residual" open spaces into additional "usable" open space.
 For more information, click HERE

-iv) Streets east of Lincoln Memorial Drive will be narrowed and created in a much narrower profile, while still serving functional needs.
+iv) Streets east of Lincoln Memorial Drive have a narrower profile, while still serving functional needs.
 The adjusted streets east of Lincoln Memorial Drive are intended to have a feel similar to the more pedestrian friendly nature of Art Museum Drive, with a plaza-like character such as higher quality surfaces, lower curbs, etc.

-v) With the continuation of Lincoln Memorial Drive south to Chicago Street, the bus queuing for Milwaukee County Transit Service buses will be shifted east to be closer to the Henry Maier Festival Grounds main gate.
-As Harbor Drive connects mid-point to the extended Lincoln Memorial Drive, a pedestrian and bicycle only lane will continue through to Chicago Street, ensuring a high level of connection and access between the Lakefront and the Third Ward.
+v) With the continuation of Lincoln Memorial Drive south to Chicago Street, the bus queuing for Milwaukee County Transit Service buses has been be shifted east to be closer to the Henry Maier Festival Grounds main gate.
+As Harbor Drive connects mid-point to the extended Lincoln Memorial Drive, a pedestrian and bicycle only lane now continues through to Chicago Street, ensuring a high level of connection and access between the Lakefront and the Third Ward.

 vii) Many new options and multiple bike facilities (on-street, shared path, trails) in each direction (north-south, east-west) will be a part of the plan.
 A "bike hub" is contemplated at the convergence of multiple trails near the north entrance to Lakeshore State Park.
 To see the map developed in the design process, click HERE.